 Strong sense of ethical conduct that will inspire confidence with colleagues and donor prospects, while maintaining confidentiality in all matters relating to sensitive donor relations issues.

-Demonstrated understanding of the philosophy of quality service and group process, with proven aptitude for working as part of a team.
-Demonstrated commitment to equal opportunity and diversity in the workplace.
+Strong understanding of the philosophy of quality service and group process, with proven aptitude for working as part of a team.
+Commitment to equal opportunity and diversity in the workplace.

 Extensive experience in institutional fundraising or equivalent experience.